tberriel/FeatSplat/README.md

 - CUDA-ready GPU with Compute Capability 7.0+
 - 24 GB VRAM (to train to paper evaluation quality)
-- Please see FAQ for smaller VRAM configurations

 ### Software Requirements
 - Conda (recommended for easy setup)